 Buy small birds, cut them in half, and roast them lying down on half sheets.

-- Place the turkey halves on half baking sheets.
-Just think “chicken” and keep things simple.
-Rub all sides liberally with oil or butter (or a combo), and season with Kosher salt and coarse ground pepper.
-Or, use whatever fancy herb blend you like this year.
+- Place the turkey halves on half baking sheets or in a large roasting pan.
+Rub the halves liberally with oil or butter (or a combo), and season with Kosher salt and coarse ground pepper.
+Add other herbs if you like.
+Simple seems best.

-- Place the turkeys in 450°F oven and immediately turn down the heat to 325°F. You do not need to baste these birds (but you can if you want).
-Keep the oven closed and the turkeys will be cooked through in about 2 hours.
-A meat thermometer should register 175 – 180°F in the thickest part of the thigh and the escaping juices should run clear, not pinkish.
-Let the birds rest 15 minutes before carving.
+- Place the turkeys in 450°F oven and immediately turn down the heat to 350°F. Baste the skin periodically if you like, we don’t bother.
+Mostly just keep the oven closed and the halves should be cooked through in about 2 hours.
+Look for 175 – 180°F in the thickest part of the thigh.
+The escaping juices should run clear, not pinkish.
+Let the birds rest 15 minutes or more before carving.

 Carving Tip: Separate each breast half from the leg/thigh portion, and cut the breast meat crosswise into thick slices instead of the traditional thin lengthwise slices.
 Separate the thighs and legs at the joint with a sharp knife.
 Serve the legs whole and slice the dark thigh meat.

 Note about stuffing: You’ll have to give up on stuffing the bird with this method.
-That’s just fine, because the our Cheater Chef Southern Cornbread Dressing recipe (which is our best ever so hit up that link right now) bakes up nice and crisp in a casserole and you can make as much as you want.
-Why turn the bird into an envelope for dressing?
-No need.
+That’s just fine, because the our Cheater Chef Southern Cornbread Dressing recipe bakes up nice and crisp in a casserole and you can make as much as you want.
+Let the bird be the bird.
+No need to be a 9×13, too.